Jason Isaacs

 Jason Isaacs and Tom Felton

-Isaacs appeared in all of the "Harry Potter" films, which became his shining hour and brought him worldwide fame.
-"Peter Pan" also had its successes, but it was not comparable to the success of "Harry Potter."
-In addition to playing the leader of the pirates, Jason also played Wendy's father and her brothers, a prominent London aristocrat.
+Isaacs appeared in every "Harry Potter" film, which became his career-defining moment and brought worldwide recognition.
+"Peter Pan" found success too, but couldn't match the cultural phenomenon of "Harry Potter."
+Beyond playing the pirate leader, Jason also portrayed Wendy's father—a prominent London aristocrat.

 Jason Isaacs as Captain Hook